TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

 ..  confval:: dataProcessing
     :name: fluidtemplate-dataProcessing

-    :Data type: array of class references by full namespace
+    :type: array of class references by full namespace

     Add one or multiple processors to manipulate the :php:`$data` variable of the currently rendered content object, like tt_content or page.
 The